 Colorado sky hosting magnificent clouds snow covered divide

 Saturday morning, the full moon played peek-a-boo in the western sky

 Usually my pictures are taken with the mountains for a backdrop, but I didn’t make it home last night due to events yesterday afternoon and this morning far from home.
 These shots, which I took through tree branches created a different effect.
 I like it, even though neither the branches nor the moon are asContinue reading “Full Moon Part One 4/19/19”

-The first warm day brings the promise of hope.
+Spring photo Spring in 150 words or less?
+A contest?
+Sure, I’ll give it a whirl!
+The Promise of Spring The first warm day brings the promise of hope.
 Bulbs planted months ago poke through the ground.
 Colors appear.
 We bend to admire them, catching the scent of hyacinth.
 Deep breath, eyes closed.
-Senses awakened.
-The warmth of the sun and longer days create a vibrant garden.
-Spring is our favorite.
+Senses awakened.Continue reading “The Promise of Spring”

+The first two photos are from Tuesday evening.
 These two photos are from Wednesday evening.
 Can you see the difference as it waxes to Friday’s full moon?